1.2.16PROVISIONS AND CONTINGENCIES

 Subsequent Measurement

-For purposes of subsequent measurement financial assets are classified in four categories:
+For purposes of subsequent measurement financial assets are classified in four categories

-(i) Debt instruments at amortized cost
+(i) Debt instruments at amortised cost

 (ii) Debt instruments at fair value through other comprehensive income (FVTOCI)